El-Kenawi, et al., 2019, Cancer likes it sour!

 El-Kenawi et al., 2021, Macrophages feed cancer cells!

-And why is this important?
+Why is this important?

 Cholesterol is used to make the 5 main classes of steroid hormones.

-Does cholesterol exchange play a role?
+• Does cholesterol exchange play a role in therapeutic resistance?